You are here

 Before you register for a test, we encourage you to:

-- time yourself while taking the practice test in the Study Guide
+- time yourself while taking the practice test in the Test Preparation Guides

-- study the answer key in the Study Guide
+- study the answer key in the guide

 - work through Meeting Professional Editorial Standards